nvictor/manta/decks/bookmarks/deck.md

     <small>One click opens weather, news, finance, or journaling tabs so mornings start in the same groove.</small>
   </div>
   <div class="dz-card fragment" data-fragment-index="4">
-    <strong>✈️ InFlight</strong>
+    <strong>Active</strong>
-    <small>A rotating folder for whatever deserves a sprint right now—trip planning, a big purchase, or a personal code project.</small>
+    <small>The current working set lives here: trip planning, a big purchase, or a personal code project you expect to touch repeatedly right now.</small>
   </div>
 </div>